labofidea/block-manager/README.md

 Block Templates are mapped based on the block class name.<br>

  <div class="highlight highlight-sh"><pre>
- As an example, the block class named /Application/Block/BannerBlock.php, would be mapped to the template<br> /Application/view/Block/banner-block.phtml
+ As an example, the block class named /Application/Block/BannerBlock.php, would be mapped to the template<br/>
+ /Application/view/Block/banner-block.phtml
    </pre></div>

 /Application/view/Block/banner-block.phtml